davdar/maam/writeup/paper.markdown

 `get` and `put` satisfy the state monad laws.
 `\end{proposition}`{.raw}
 The proof is by simple calculation.

-Finally, our nondeterminism monad transformer exposes nondeterminism effects as a straightforward application of the underlying monad's join-semilattice
+Finally, `𝒫ₜ` supports nondeterminism effects through a straightforward application of the underlying monad's join-semilattice functorality:
-functorality:
 `````indent```````````````````````````````````````
 mzero : ∀ α, 𝒫ₜ(m)(α)
 mzero := ⊥ₘ